shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 caption: A demo of my finished grid sequencer.
 description: A simple grid sequencer for composing and visualizing musical patterns, programmed in C

 I built a sequencer as my final project for [6.115](http://web.mit.edu/6.115/www/page/home.html), a class on microcontrollers and embedded systems.
-The goal was to bring an embedded software project from concept to working prototype, and create something cool and creative along the way!
-You can find demos of my sequencer making drum patterns and melodies in the videos below.
+The goal was to bring an embedded software project from concept to working prototype, and to create something cool and creative along the way!
+You can find demo videos of my sequencer below.

 <a href="https://youtu.be/TMPp4XCwnAg" class="button">
 	Watch Percussion Demo